Skip to main content

 Course summary

-This 20-credit, Level 7 module will enable you to understand, use, and apply leadership theories to a range of advanced clinical practice roles to inform, lead, manage, and develop healthcare services.
-You'll develop leadership competency and capabilities and demonstrate these in the context of your developing advanced practice roles.
+This Level 7 module gives you the skills to apply leadership theories across a range of advanced clinical roles.
+It'll help you plan, manage, and develop healthcare services.
+You'll learn to become a capable leader in your advanced practice role.

-The course is directly mapped against the Multi-Professional Framework (NHSE) for Advanced Clinical Practice
+This course aligns with the Multi-Professional Framework (NHSE) for Advanced Clinical Practice.

 What you'll study

-You'll gain knowledge and skills in the following, in line with the leadership pillar of Advanced Clinical Practice:
+You'll gain knowledge and skills in the following areas.
+This is in line with the leadership pillar of Advanced Clinical Practice:

-• Theories of management and leadership and their application in healthcare
+• Applying management and leadership theories in healthcare

-• Leadership theories in healthcare provider service transformation, quality improvement, and continual service development
+• Applying leadership theories to service transformation, quality improvement, and ongoing service development

-• Theories of emotional intelligence and the context of effective leadership.
+• Understanding emotional intelligence and how it supports effective leadership.

 How you'll learn